SatoshiReport/tictactoe/README.md

 - Prove safety and progress invariants showing O cannot force a win against this strategy.
 - Conclude `∃ stratX, ∀ stratO, outcome (play stratX stratO emptyBoard) ≠ wins O`, establishing perfect play yields at worst a draw for X.

-We will lean on the Novita prover MCP tool for proof sketches while keeping the formalization human-guided (no brute force search).
+We will lean on the prover MCP tool for proof sketches while keeping the formalization human-guided (no brute force search).

+Next, we want to turn the proof into an engine that plays and justifies each move to the user.
+The engine should surface the exact invariant or case split that motivates a move (e.g., "blocks the only fork; maintains no-double-threat invariant") so players see the reasoning, not just the move.

+Why Lean proofs over other approaches:
+- Proof-driven: guarantees cover all game states; no hidden failure cases unlike ML models trained on samples.
+- Search-light: avoids brute-force enumeration; proofs shrink the game tree with reusable lemmas and invariants.
+- Explainable: the same lemmas used in the proof produce human-readable reasons per move, instead of opaque model logits.
+- Portable: once proved, the certified strategy and explanations are stable across platforms without re-tuning.

+User benefit and theory:
+- Users get both optimal play and transparent rationale, learning core tic-tac-toe theory (center control, threat blocking, fork prevention).
+- The formal strategy mirrors the known solved-state theory: perfect play yields a draw, and every engine action maintains that theoretical guarantee.